 National Center for Education Statistics and the Bureau of Justice Statistics, this annual report examines crime occurring in schools and colleges.
 This report presents data on crime at school from the perspectives of students, teachers, principals, and the general population from an array of sources.
 The report covers topics such as victimization, teacher injury, bullying, school conditions, fights, weapons, and student use of drugs and alcohol.
 The indicators of crime and safety are compared across different population subgroups and over time.
 Data on crimes that occur away from school are also offered as a point of comparison where available.

-Topics on this handout include: “Characteristics of those who bully”, “Alarming Stats”, “Characteristics of Victims”, and “Long-Term Effects of Bullying” (KCSS 2-Sided Flyer)
+Topics on this handout include: “Characteristics of those who bully”, “Alarming Stats” and “Who are the victims?”
+(KCSS 2-Sided Handout)

-Topics on this handout include: “Shattering the Myths of Bullying”, “You Can Help”, “Who’s the Bully… Not My Child!”, and “Why don’t kids ask for help?”
-(KCSS 2-Sided Flyer)
+Topics on this handout include: “Shattering the myths of bullying”, “You Can Help”, “Who’s the bully… not my child!” and “Why don’t kids ask for help?”
+(KCSS 2-Sided Handout)

 The underpinning of the Kentucky Center for School Safety is that a safe, nurturing learning environment is essential to an effective and productive school.
 For that reason, KCSS is offers. anti-bullying trainings to assist school districts with understanding the impact of bullying effective strategies for change, and framework for implementing a Comprehensive Bullying Prevention Plan.
 For more information or to schedule a training for your school contact Dan Orman at 502-783-1449, cell 502-424-8652 or email to dan.orman@ksba.org

-Topics on this handout include: “What is Bullying?”, “Have they been guilty of bullying someone else?”, “Parents: How to talk about bullying”, “What’s up with all the bullying behavior?”, “5 Tips for parents to prevent bullying”, and “Parents: Watch OUT online!”
-(KCSS 2-Sided Flyer)
+Topics on this handout include: “What is Bullying?”, “Have they been guilty of bullying someone else?”, “Parents: How to talk about bullying”, “What’s up with all the bullying behavior?”, “5 Tips for parents to prevent bullying” and “Safe on Social Media!”
+(KCSS 2-Sided Handout)

 In the wake of recent school violence, and after a strong demand from area schools, the Kentucky State Police (KSP) with input from school administrators across the state, have developed a program aimed at helping all schools respond effectively during an active shooting incident.
 The program does not set school policy.
 It provides four levels of KSP assistance to aid school officials in establishing their own action plans.
 School administrators, depending on the need of the individual schools, can choose any one or all four levels of the assistance being offered.